 8. Train Your Dog Positively

-The Ultimate Guide To Understanding Your Dog & Solving Behavior Problems LIke Separation Anxiety, Excessive Barking, Aggression, Housetraining, Leash Pulling, & More! comes from Victoria Stillwell, a famous dog trainer that practices positive training to address dog behavioral issues.
+Train Your Dog Positively: Understand Your Dog & Solve Common Behavior Problems Including Separation Anxiety, Excessive Barking, Aggression, Housetraining, Leash Pulling, & More! comes from Victoria Stilwell, a famous dog trainer that practices positive training to address dog behavioral issues.
 This book provides an in-depth explanation of dog behavior and specific methods to address each one.

 The book also includes tips for understanding canine language and working with their instincts to train them.
 It’s overall a great book for improving communication between humans and dogs, and the training method can help boost a timid rescue dog’s confidence.